scottjs/db-sync/README.md

 # DB Sync

+These scripts and commands were originally created for use internally within our development team to provide convenient functions.
+However, they may be of some use to others.
+Feel free to use in your own projects, your mileage may vary.

 DB Sync provides helper scripts to quickly update a local MySQL development database with a remote staging or production database.
 It assumes that your remote database is externally accessable via an IP whitelist or similar.

 It also comes with a prepare database option that allows you to quickly run safe search/replace on your local database in preparation for deploying to a remote server.